VISTA T32 Research Training Program

 • Ability to devote 40 hours per week of full-time effort to research and career development

-• U.S. citizen or non-citizen national, or have been admitted for permanent residence
+• US citizen or non-citizen national, or have been admitted for permanent residence

 • Trainees must focus their research development and projects on health care delivery in the United States